 The History of the Battlefield Cross

-Learn the history and significance of the Battlefield Cross.
+Learn the history and purchase the lapel pin for Memorial Day

 The first appearance of the “battlefield cross” is not a known fact.
 Some believe it may have been during the Civil War where it may have been used to signify the location of a dead soldier to be collected and buried during which time they would call a temporary truce.

 During earlier wars, the configuration for the battlefield cross was a downward pointing rifle with a helmet perched on the stock.
 This image became more prevalent during World War I and II.
 It continued as a marker for the dead for the Graves Registration Personnel to remove the body for burial.
 It also started to become more of a memorial and a chance for their comrades to mourn and say goodbye.